paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2013-08-08-visual_design_explorations.markdown

 As a number of new projects have kicked-off recently, and with my own thoughts turning to the design of [this year's dConstruct website][6], much of today's discussion was about our initial design explorations.
 In turn, we looked at tools and techniques that can help us do this, weighing up the pros and cons of each.

 ## Mood boards
-{% figure figure--caption-right "Mood board for Family Nest" %}
+{% figure c-figure--caption-right "Mood board for Family Nest" %}
 {% picture /2013/08/visual_design_explorations_mood_board.png %}
 {% endfigure %}